bahamas10/node-exec/README.md

 This module provides the best of both worlds of `spawn` and `exec`

-It will simply return 2 strings containing stdout and stderr (like `child_process.exec`), but will take an array of process arguments (like `child_process.spawn`) to avoid any nasty shell expansion.
+It will callback with 2 strings containing stdout and stderr (like `child_process.exec`), but will take an array of process arguments (like `child_process.spawn`) to avoid any potentially harmful shell expansion.

 Usage
 -----